Written by Susan Nalevac | August 23, 2022

 In our brief but helpful guide, we’ll compare high cube and standard storage containers and explain the advantages of each to customers.

 Before we compare high cube and standard storage containers, let’s first define a high cube container.
-A high cube container is one of the most common shipping container types, and it is used worldwide to store and ship all kinds of goods.
+A high cube container (HC Container) is one of the most common shipping container types, and it is used worldwide to store and ship all kinds of goods.

 As you may guess, a high cube container is taller than the standard unit.
 The height difference is exactly one (1) foot of additional space.
 A high cube container can ship the same dry goods as a regular container and measures 40 feet long.